Please study the 20 vocabulary terms below. Then press the Mark Complete button to continue.

 UK

-A senior level executive below the C-level in hierarchy who reports to the president or CEO and is in charge of managing directors and overall business.
+a senior level executive below the C-level in hierarchy who reports to the president or CEO and is in charge of managing directors and overall business

 USA